 Category Archives: Asia

-This week I agreed to donate my entire collection of FOIA documents on U.S. policy in South Korea from 1979 to 1980 to the city of Kwangju.
-Mayor Yoon and I worked out the agreement on May 18 after I held extensive … Continue reading
+This week I agreed to donate my entire collection of Freedom of Information Act (FOIA) documents on U.S. policy in South Korea from 1979 to 1980 to the city of Kwangju.
+Mayor Yoon and I worked out the agreement on May 18 … Continue reading

 President Obama will visit Hiroshima on May 27, accompanied by Japanese Prime Minister Shinzo Abe.
 Should he apologize, pundits ask?
 Absolutely.
 My thoughts, just posted at The Nation.
 The idea that the atomic bombings brought an end to war has always seemed … Continue reading